saeedvir/PaL-Server-Info/README.md

    ```
 2. Refresh Your Browser

+## How To Customize PHP Configuration Scan
+Download the "pal-config.json" file
+You can edit this file

 ## How To Update
 Just click on "Check for Update" at the bottom of the page (footer)